Tarry in Jerusalem until you are endued with power from on highLk. 24:49

 Religious Holiness

 At the same time, some believers emphasize holiness without the baptism of the Holy Spirit and the powerful ministry of the Holy Spirit.
 A holiness emphasis without the power of the Holy Spirit is equally damaging and dangerous because it can lead people into a religious mindset and an attempt to struggle against sin without the help of the Holy Spirit.
 We also cannot experience God’s love for us without the Holy Spirit.
-In fact, we cannot truly know God and have an intimate relationship with Him without the Holy Spirit because the God reveals Himself to us through the agency of the Holy Spirit.
+In fact, we cannot truly know God and have an intimate relationship with Him without the Holy Spirit because God reveals Himself to us through the agency of the Holy Spirit.

 What does it mean to live holy lives?